 4. Who is the best person to supervise this function?

-Since volunteers fall under the responsibility of the (insert position title) this person should report to the (insert title).
+Since volunteers fall under the responsibility of the (insert position title), this person should report to the (insert title).

 5. What are the job responsibilities?

-- Create a process to recruit, schedule and train new volunteers.
+- Create a process to recruit, schedule, and train new volunteers.

-- Develop volunteer application process.
+- Develop a volunteer application process.

-- Create volunteer training program.
+- Create a volunteer training program.

-- Develop volunteer feedback process.
+- Develop a volunteer feedback process.

 - Develop a volunteer review process.